 As turkey season starts to wind down, you might find yourself looking to do some fishing when the weather is pleasant.
-Remember that pike and pickerel season opened on May 1st this year.
+Remember that pike and pickerel season opened on May 2nd.
 While they are often considered a nuisance fish by fishermen seeking other species, pike and pickerel can be fun to target.
-The main drawback to hooking these fish is that their mouths are full of small razor-sharp teeth that can shred monofilament fishing line with just a few headshakes.
+The main drawback to hooking these fish is that their mouth is full of small razor-sharp teeth that can shred monofilament fishing line with just a few head-shakes.

 One way to combat this is to use a steel leader on the end of your fishing line.
 Having a small length (6-12”) of wire attached your lure or hook will keep the fish’s teeth from contacting your line.
 They are easily purchased in a 5 or 6-pack that come with a snap swivel on the end for quickly attaching your lure or hook.
 If you are a live bait person, you can even buy steel leaders already rigged with a hook, or hooks, on the terminal end.
 After catching a fish just check the crimps on the leader to make sure they look alright.